Sticks6110/Sticks-Armory/README.md

-**THIS MOD IS NO LONGER BEING WORKED ON DUE TO KSP 2 BEIN DISCONTINUED**
+**THIS MOD IS NO LONGER BEING WORKED ON DUE TO THE CLOSURE OF INTERCEPT GAMES**

 ![](https://raw.githubusercontent.com/BeastBomber23/Sticks-Arsenal/main/assets/Banner.png)
 # Sticks Armory